 After I submit my application, when can I expect to hear back about next steps?

-The application process includes three parts: an online application, a pair programming technical interview, and a virtual final interview.
+The application process includes three parts: an online application, a technical interview, and a virtual behavioral interview.
 All phases after the online application are by email invitation only.
 Our application process happens over a period of four months.
 Due to the size of each cohort, each phase lasts several weeks.

 To learn more about each stage of the application process, click here.